KocsisGabor/GraphDown/README.md

 "Buy cat food", "Pending" are node IDs, they have to be unique but they can have actual content.
 So "Buy cat food" is actually just short for @Buy_cat_food = { value: "Buy cat food" }.

-Indentation is used to define the hierarchy, so "Buy cat food" is a child of "Todo".
+Indentation and arrows define the hierarchy.
+For example, "Buy cat food" is a child of "Todo".
+Similarly, "John Doe" is assigned to a task, and that task is also linked back to him.

 The content in that fenced block is just for that one specific "Some other task" node.
 It is possible to have all kinds of data, views, and scripts in a similar way not just for each node but for every node in a given type.